 “If you have trouble paying your credit card bills, you’re probably less likely to repair your roof or perform routine maintenance on your home.
-These factors increase the chance of filing a claim on your homeowners insurance.
+These factors increase the chance of filing a claim on your homeowner’s insurance.
 Statistically, the lower your credit score is the more likely you are to file a claim.
 Keep in mind, it works both ways.
 If you have excellent credit you can expect a very competitive rate.” says David W. Clausen, CEO of Coastal Insurance Solutions in Rocky Point, NY.

 Their practice, though, hasn’t gone uncriticized, with many consumer groups objecting to the use of credit scores in setting insurance rates.
-They claim that insurance companies are trying to make even more money off already financially troubled consumers.
+They claim that insurance companies are trying to make even more money from already financially troubled consumers.

-In a 2007 report, the Federal Trade Commission (FTC) found that credit based insurance scores were a reliable way of predicting the cost and number of car insurance claims consumers will likely file, even though it said there’s no way it can explain the correlation.
+In a 2007 report, the Federal Trade Commission (FTC) found that credit-based insurance scores were a reliable way of predicting the cost and number of car insurance claims consumers will likely file, even though it said there’s no way it can explain the correlation.

-While some insurers may consider using outside vendors, others user their own scoring models and there are also insurance companies for which different aspects of your credit report are more important than your actual credit score.
+While some insurers may consider using outside vendors, others use their own scoring models and there are also insurance companies for which different aspects of your credit report are more important than your actual credit score.

 Below you’ll find a few important questions regarding insurance scores:

 How can I know if my insurance premium was affected by my credit score?

 If you are denied coverage because of your credit score, then the insurance company is going to notify you about it and why they chose to increase your premium.
 You can also get a free copy of the report that forced the insurer to increase your premium.

 Is the C.L.U.E. score the same as the credit-based insurance score?